python/cpython/Doc/reference/compound_stmts.rst

 expression must evaluate to an exception type or a tuple of exception types.
-The raised exception matches an :keyword:`!except` clause whose expression evaluates to the class or a :term:`non-virtual base class <abstract base class>` of the exception object, or it evaluates to a tuple that contains such a class.
+The raised exception matches an :keyword:`!except` clause whose expression evaluates to the class or a :term:`non-virtual base class <abstract base class>` of the exception object, or to a tuple that contains such a class.

 If no :keyword:`!except` clause matches the exception, the search for an exception handler